 During the fourth quarter of 2003, the Company revised its consolidated financial reporting segments to better reflect the manner in which the Company's operating units are managed.
 The Company believed the revision was required because in 2003, a number of changes were made to align related businesses, to focus sales force responsibilities and to simplify management structure.
 The Company will continue to report two segments, now called research models and services segment (RMS) and development and safety testing segment (DST).
-The research models business will continue to be reported in the RMS segment and transgenic services, laboratory services, contract staffing segment presentation have no effect on consolidated revenues or net income.
+The research models business will continue to be reported in the RMS segment and transgenic services, laboratory services, contract staffing services and vaccine support products and services will now be reported in the RMS segment.
+The Company will report development services, including general and specialty toxicology, pathology services, interventional and surgical services, biosafety testing and in vitro technology in the DST segment.
+The changes in segment presentation have no effect on consolidated revenues or net income.
 Management believes that the new business segments will better reflect results of operations and facilitate investors' understanding of the Company's business.
 Segment information for prior years has been restated to reflect this change.